wethod/learning-center-staging/content/glossary/index.md

 This value indicates indicates, for a given week, how much the project is advanced.

 For a given week, it's the difference between the project status for that week and the project status of the previous week.

+### Revenue Pipeline

+This value is the sum of all the pipeline projects' expected value.

 ### Roadrunner Index (RRI)